BinahUtuedor/binahutuedor.github.io/README.md

 **Key findings:**
 Regional Profitability: Identified the most profitable countries and highlighted regions where performance could be improved.
 Seasonal Trends: Revealed patterns in sales and profit that correspond with seasonal events, allowing for more strategic planning.
-Top-Performing Products: Highlighted which cookie products are driving the most revenue and profit, aiding in inventory and marketing decisions.
+Top-Performing Products: Highlighted which cookie products drive the most revenue and profit, aiding in inventory and marketing decisions.
 Sales Volatility: Analyzed monthly sales fluctuations to understand market dynamics and adjust business strategies accordingly.
-This dashboard serves as a crucial tool for the cookies company’s management team, providing clear, actionable insights that drive informed decision-making and strategic planning.
+This dashboard is a crucial tool for the cookies company’s management team, providing clear, actionable insights that drive informed decision-making and strategic planning.

 **Dashboard Overview:**
 ![MTN](MTN_Snapshot.png)